GFDRR/rdl-docs/docs/index.md

 <hr>

-*Provide a technical overview of the RDL standards and data model, describing how it fits together in terms of the core standards, taxonomies, the core model and how it can be implemented*
+This documentation provides a technical overview of the RDL, its different elements, and how to implement it in your project*

 - [**Core standards**](standards.md): description of standards adopted by the RDL
 <br>